technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

 can answer questions based on uploaded documents like the Employee Handbook, Role Library, and Benefit Plans.

-Azure AI Foundry is a platform that enables developers to build, deploy, and scale AI agents with ease.
+Microsoft Foundry is a platform that enables developers to build, deploy, and scale AI agents with ease.
 You'll learn how to configure an agent, and test its functionality using the Agents Playground.
 This hands-on experience will provide insight into the capabilities of Azure AI Agent Service and how it integrates with various AI models and tools.

-Azure AI Foundry is your launchpad for building AI agents.
-In this task, you’ll log in to Azure AI Foundry with your login credentials.
+Microsoft Foundry is your launchpad for building AI agents.
+In this task, you’ll log in to Microsoft Foundry with your login credentials.

 1. Open the browser and navigate to +++https://ai.azure.com+++ and **Sign in** using your credentials from the **Resources** tab.

     ![](./media/im13.png)

-2. From the Azure AI Foundry homepage, select **Create an agent**.
+2. From the Microsoft Foundry homepage, select **Create an agent**.

     ![](./media/im14.png)